isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <ol>
 	<li style="font-size:15.5px">Select "Workfare Income Supplement (WIS)" under Subject</li>
 	<li style="font-size:15.5px">Select "Appeal-WIS" under Category </li></ol>
-You can also write to us via <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding">My Mailbox</a> (Singpass required) and skip the hassle of keying in your personal particulars. <br><br></details>
+You can also write to us via <a href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding" class="hyperlink">My Mailbox</a> (Singpass required) and skip the hassle of keying in your personal particulars. <br><br></details>
 <details><summary><font color="#009427"><b>
 Q13.
 Am I eligible for the Workfare Income Supplement scheme for work done in 2022?</b></font></summary>
 For work done in 2022, you will be eligible for the Workfare Income Supplement (WIS) scheme if you:<br>